guptaraghav81/sentiment-suite/readme.md

 To replicate the project, follow these steps:

 1. Install the required dependencies specified in the `requirements.txt` file.
-2. Prepare the dataset by collecting customer feedback data from the app and organizing it in a suitable format.
+2. Prepare the initial dataset by collecting customer feedback data from the app and organizing it in a suitable format.
-3. Conduct exploratory data analysis (EDA) using Plotly and WordCloud to gain insights into the dataset.
+3. Perform exploratory data analysis (EDA) using Plotly and WordCloud to gain insights into the dataset.
-4. Apply data balancing techniques such as negation generation and oversampling to address class imbalance.
+4. Perform sentiment analysis on the initial dataset, labeling the rows as 1 and 0 based on the sentiment expressed in the text.
+5. Apply negation generation techniques to enhance the representation of negative sentiment in the dataset.
+6. Address class imbalance by oversampling the positive class to achieve a balanced dataset.
-5. Develop a BERT-based model using TensorFlow for sentiment analysis, fine-tuning it on the customer feedback dataset.
+7. Develop a BERT-based model using TensorFlow for sentiment analysis, fine-tuning it on the sentiment-labeled dataset.
-6. Evaluate the performance of the model using appropriate evaluation metrics such as accuracy, precision, recall, and F1-score.
+8. Evaluate the performance of the model using appropriate evaluation metrics such as accuracy, precision, recall, and F1-score.
-7. Utilize the trained model to perform sentiment analysis on new customer feedback, predicting the sentiment expressed in the text.
+9. Utilize the trained model to perform sentiment analysis on new customer feedback, predicting the sentiment expressed in the text.
-8. Analyze the results and gain insights into customer satisfaction levels, identifying areas for improvement based on the sentiment analysis.
+10. Analyze the results and gain insights into customer satisfaction levels, identifying areas for improvement based on the sentiment analysis.

 ## Future Enhancements
 There are several possible future enhancements for this project: